Augustin Schubert

 Fr.
-Augustin Schubert, OSA, given name František (May 14, 1902 in Žižkov, Prague – July 28, 1942 in Dachau Concentration Camp), was a Czech Roman Catholic priest, a member of the Augustinian order, and a prior of the Augustinian monastery of St. Thomas in Malá Strana, Prague.
+Augustin Schubert, OSA, given name František (14 May 1902 – 28 July 1942), was a Czech Roman Catholic priest, a member of the Augustinian order, and a prior of the Augustinian monastery of St. Thomas in Malá Strana, Prague.
 He was also an educator in the Catholic Physical Education Association, Orel (Eagle).
 He was a critic of the Nazi regime, and as a result, was imprisoned and died in the Dachau Concentration Camp.

 Life prior to Nazi occupation

-He was born into the family of a railway official in Žižkov, a working-class district of Prague.
+He was born on 14 May 1902 into the family of a railway official in Žižkov, a working-class district of Prague.
 His birth name was František.
 The family was of modest means, although enjoying better living conditions than many in the relatively poor neighborhood.
-His father, Vaclav, came from Chomutov, in the German-speaking border region.
+His father, Václav, came from Chomutov, in the German-speaking border region.
 His mother, whose maiden name was Anna Macháčková, was of Czech descent.
 As a result, he spoke both Czech and German with native fluency.

 Schubert studied philosophy at the Faculty of Philosophy at the former German-speaking branch of Charles University in Prague, and in 1925 he received a doctorate.
-On August 28, 1925 (the Feast of St. Augustine), he was admitted to the Augustinian order as Brother Augustin.
+On 28 August 1925 (the Feast of St. Augustine), he was admitted to the Augustinian order as Brother Augustin.
 He joined the Augustinian convent in Prague at the church of St. Thomas in Malá Strana.
 From November 1926 to August 1927 he studied theology at the University of Würzburg in Franconia in central Germany.

-Schubert was ordained a priest on January 20, 1929.
-He celebrated his first Mass on January 27.
+Schubert was ordained a priest on 20 January 1929.
+He celebrated his first Mass on 27 January.
 In addition to the monastery of St. Thomas, Schubert also served in monasteries in Česká Lípa and in Dolní Ročov in the Louny region.
 In 1932 he became the prior of St. Thomas, thus becoming responsible for the administration of not only the monastery but a parish of over 4,000 people.

 He was an active member of the Catholic Gymnastics Organization Orel (i.e. Eagle), acting as a preacher, confessor, and moderator in the group.
 In 1932 he became the spiritual director of the Pospisel district.
 Orel was a patriotic association with a mission to positively mold Czechoslovak national character.
-It shared many similarities with the Sokol (i.e. Falcon) movement, however, in contrast to the more secular Sokal, Orel intended to build national consciousness within an explicitly Christian context.
+It shared many similarities with the Sokol ('Falcon') movement, however, in contrast to the more secular Sokal, Orel intended to build national consciousness within an explicitly Christian context.

 Schubert became a popular preacher in Prague (including in St. Vitus Cathedral), and in places of pilgrimage in Bohemia and Moravia.